qi-interactive/matacms-environment/README.md

 ## 1.0.6.1-alpha, October 8, 2015

-- Changed ActiveQuery::EVENT_BEFORE_PREPARE_STATEMENT to run only for models with HistoryBehavior
+- Changed ActiveQuery::EVENT_BEFORE_PREPARE_STATEMENT to run only for models with EnvironmentBehavior

 ## 1.0.6-alpha, August 21, 2015